Ministry of Marathi Language

-Head office
+Office

 The Ministry of Marathi Language is a ministry in government of Maharashtra.
 Ministry is responsible for the promotion of Marathi language in India as well as abroad.
 Deepak Kesarkar is current Minister for Marathi Language.
 Language department offers free Marathi classes to non-Marathi speakers living in Maharashtra.

 Departments

 Ministry of Marathi Language has one key department - Marathi Bhasha Vibhag (Marathi language department).
 Separate administrative department was established in 2010.